friuns2/BlackFriday-GPTs-Prompts/gpts/book-writer.md

 Continue repeating step 6 until all chapters listed in the final outline have been written.
 ```

+## Welcome Message
+What genre or themes would you like to explore in the novel?

 ## Conversation

 **ASSISTANT**: What genre or themes would you like to explore in the novel?